-Continue to explore Havana's historical core on a walking tour.
+After the lecture, depart the hotel and drive to the city's historical core for a walking tour.
 Admire the city's many squares and its cathedral, as well as the buildings renovated by Habaguanex, the semi-private entity that manages the restoration of Old Havana.
 Stop at a ration store to learn about the "ration card" and the role it continues to play in Cuban life.
-Also admire a scale-model of Old Havana that serves as an excellent introduction to the layout of the city.
+Also, admire a scale-model of Old Havana that serves as an excellent introduction to the layout of the city.

-Enjoy lunch at La Moneda Cubana, a roof-top paladar in the heart of Old Havana.
+Enjoy lunch at Café Havana, a privately owned paladar in the heart of Old Havana.

-After lunch watch a private performance of the dance/musical group Havana Compass.
+After lunch, watch a private performance of the dance/musical group Havana Compass.
 Liliet Rivera is the founder of Cuba Havana Dance Troupe, which is dedicated to the study and choreography of traditional and modern dances.
 In partnership with percussion artist, Eduardo Cordova, the troupe has created an exciting, diverse performance with traces of Spanish dance form, African-Cuban Jazz rhythm and modern dance.